99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - "Action": API calls that will be allowed / denied based on the effect
   - "Resource": list of res. to which the action is applied
   - "Condition": when it's applied (optional)

+You can use Signature Version 4 to sign the API requests, to give API access in one AWS account to users in a different AWS account, also use
+resource policy on the resource you are trying to access...

 If there are 2 policies one the same resource Deny and one Allow, the Deny wins.
 If IAM policy + S3 policy, the UNION of those creates the Total Policy Evaluated, so if you remove one the other one remains